 Pesticides endanger children

 The cocoa sector has become more dependent on pesticides in recent decades as a means of increasing yields.
-As a result, people working on cocoa farms, including children and pregnant women, are facing more harmful exposure to dangerous pesticides which burn their skin and affect their breathing.
+As a result, people working on cocoa farms, including children and pregnant women, are facing more harmful exposure to dangerous pesticides that burn their skin and affect their breathing.

 When children working in the cocoa sector are exposed to chemicals, it pushes them into the category of ‘hazardous child labor,’ which is considered one of the ‘worst forms of child labor’ by the International Labor Organization.